privacyguides/privacyguides.org/docs/browsers.en.md

 ##### iCloud Sync

-While synchronization of Safari History, Tab Groups, and iCloud Tabs uses E2EE, bookmarks sync does [not](https://support.apple.com/en-us/HT202303); they are only encrypted in transit and stored in an encrypted format on Apple's servers.
-Apple may be able to decrypt and access them.
+Synchronization of Safari History, Tab Groups, iCloud Tabs, and saved passwords are E2EE.
+However, bookmarks are [not](https://support.apple.com/en-us/HT202303).
+Apple can decrypt and access them in accordance with their [privacy policy](https://www.apple.com/legal/privacy/en-ww/).

 If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
 This option can be found in :gear: **Settings** → **Safari** → **General** → **Downloads**.